 Did you get the message?
 I guess it’s official.
 Everything, including security, is moving to the cloud.
 But don’t just take my word for it.
 Last month Gartner published a new report, “The Future of Network Security is in the Cloud,” and it’s a good read.
-I’ve included a link at the bottom of my blog.

 What’s all the fuss about?
 This is not a new story.
 Let’s face it, security teams have been struggling for a long time.
 Too many systems.
 Too many alerts.
 Too much sensitive data located outside of the enterprise data center in cloud services.
 And more user traffic using public cloud services instead of the enterprise data center.